NaphatPi/line-web-app/README.md

 # LINE_web_app
-A web application for Line, a chat-based application.
+A Python-Flask web application for Line, a chat-based platform.

 This web app is designed to be used by an organization that wants to manage their users (or followers) on LINE platform.